How to Level Up Your Agency With Enterprise SEO Metrics

 Google Analytics Sessions Data Pie Chart

-At the enterprise level, where traffic numbers tend to be larger, world events can have a greater impact than they might on a smaller business.
+At the enterprise level, where organic traffic numbers tend to be larger, world events can have a greater impact than they might on a smaller business.
 For example, the recent COVID pandemic saw massive changes to search habits on Google.
-Although you obviously can’t predict a pandemic, your agency needs to be aware of the current global narratives and consider what, if any, impact they might have on search habits and web traffic for your client.

-One thing that is quite common in the enterprise SEO world is breaking down that growth by profit center or content type.
-For example, while a small business client may only be interested in total organic growth, an enterprise client will often want to see how that growth is broken down by page types (product, company information, blog content, investor relations pages, etc.) and even by profit center (different product categories and groupings).
+For example, while a small business client may only be interested in total organic growth, an enterprise client will often want to see how that growth is broken down by web page types such as:

 2. Multi-Touch Attribution